-Master of Communication: Digital Storytelling
+Master of Communication: Digital Media and Storytelling

 - A total of 36 credit hours—18 each in Foundations and Applications, expanding your knowledge and technical skills in non-fictional narrative

 - Learn using state-of-the-art equipment in our Convergence Studio and technology labs.